MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Education/Get-MgEducationClassAssignmentSubmission.md

 The grade and feedback from a teacher are part of the educationOutcome associated with this object.
 Only teachers or applications with application permissions can add or change grades and feedback.
 Students will not see the grade or feedback until the **assignment** has been released.

+> [!NOTE]
+> To view the beta release of this cmdlet, view [Get-MgBetaBetaEducationClassAssignmentSubmission](/powershell/module/Microsoft.Graph.Beta.Education/Get-MgBetaEducationClassAssignmentSubmission?view=graph-powershell-beta)

 ## SYNTAX